-The Speaker acts as chairman during debates in the House of Commons, calls MPs to speak, and sees that the rules laid down by the House.
+The Speaker acts as chairman during debates in the House of Commons, calls MPs to speak and sees that the rules laid down by the House are observed.

 The holder of this office is an MP who has been elected to be Speaker by other Members of Parliament.